kushaldas/summertraining/docs/communication.rst

 How to ask a question?
 -----------------------

-First read `this guide <http://www.catb.org/esr/faqs/smart-questions.html>`_.
+First read `this document <http://www.catb.org/esr/faqs/smart-questions.html>`_.
 Remember to search in google and then only ask.